briankoser/sosoreads/README.md

 #### Comments
 - For requests, if `bookId` is provided, `isbn` is ignored.
-- The possible values for `authors.role` are "author" and "translator".
+- The possible values for `authors.role`:
+  - "author"
+  - "translator"
-- `description.long` is provided by Goodreads. `description.short` will be the first sentence on the long description.
+- `description.long` is provided by Goodreads. `description.short` will be the first sentence from the long description.
 - `pageCount` and `publisher` are obviously dependent on edition; I don't know how Goodreads determines which edition to provide.
 - `popularShelves` will return at most 100 shelves.
 - `publicationYear` will be a negative number for books published BC.